wbushey/dotfiles/README.md

 ## Git

 Global git dotfiles (such as user .gitconfig and .gitignore) are found in .gitdotfiles.
 Any git files found in the repo root are files for configuing the repo specificly.

+## Rbenv

+This repo includes rbenv as a set of real folders and files, not as a submodule.
+This is because the rbenv repo gitignores the plugins folder, which prevents defining submodules in the plugins folder.

+To allow for rbenv to still be updated, the rbenv-update plugin as has been added.

+All of the plugins aresubmodules of this repo.

 # Dependencies